You can expect a fixed monthly fee of $1,500 to $10,000 (or 10-20% of ad spend) as a PPC management fee, depending on fee structures.

 While this isn’t the full spectrum of all the work involved, it gives you an idea of the heavy workload you should expect from an agency — and some insight into why you might not want to look for the cheapest option.

-After all, any agency offering cheap options is probably cutting corners along the way — and, like my mom always said, some things you just can’t afford to buy cheap.
+After all, any agency offering cheap options is probably cutting corners along the way.
+Like my mom always said, some things you just can’t afford to buy cheap.

 Is PPC management worth the price?